-If you are you looking for a new book to read with your children please check out the Usborne Book of Night Time review!
+If you are looking for a new book to read with your children check out our Usborne Book of Night Time review!

 Each chapter of the Usborne Book of Night Time deals with a separate aspect of ‘night time’, such as what happens in the British countryside, different global cities and the Australian outback.
 My boys, Oscar and Stanley, aged six and four, were particularly enthralled by the pages about the nocturnal animals who emerge from their daytime hiding places each night and learning about the ships and trains which carry cargo whilst the rest of the world is sleeping.

 Favourite pages were the ones at the beginning which explained about how it was night in some parts of the world, compared to others.
 We have grandparents in Australia, so this was personally of interest to them both.
 Each page of the Usborne Book of Night Time is beautifully illustrated with a wide range of facts to interest the young reader, meaning you can ‘dip into’ the most relevant facts for your own children to enjoy.
 Engaging and informative, I would recommend this book for informative bedtime reading.”
 Sarah, Oscar aged 6 and Stanley, 4

 Thank you to our panel of parents for this Usborne Book of Night Time review; Sarah, Oscar and Stanley, Laura and Ruby Jo and Stella and Lola.
 Thank you to Usborne for supplying our panel with great kid’s books to review.
 You can find The Usborne Book of Night Time illustrated by Bonnie Pang on sale on the Usborne Children’s Books website to add to your kids’ bookcase!

 Read another of our children’s book reviews here